"To improve the quality of life in the Sweet Home community."

 The governing body of Sweet Home Community Foundation is the Board of Directors.
 Our Board of Directors is made up of volunteers representing a wide cross-section of community leaders.

-The president of Sweet Home Community Foundation is Robert Burford.
+The President of Sweet Home Community Foundation is Robert Burford.
 In July 2013, Bob retired of Chief of the Sweet Home Police Department after 27 years of service with the City.
 Bob is an original member of the SCHF Board since its inception.

 The Vice President of Sweet Home Community Foundation is Timothy McQueary.
 Tim is a retired Wah Chang department manager, and a former Mayor of the City of Sweet Home, Oregon.
-Tim also serves a volunteer with other organizations.
+Tim also serves a volunteer with many other organizations.
 Tim is also an original member of SHCF Board.

 Julie Fisher works as Administrative Assistant to the City Manager for the City of Sweet Home.
+Julie has volunteered with the Oregon Jamboree and helps with many City events.